apache/zeppelin/docs/usage/interpreter/interpreter_binding_mode.md

 <br/>

 In Scoped mode, Zeppelin still runs single interpreter JVM process but multiple Interpreter Group serve each note. (in case of **per note**)
-So, each note have their own dedicated session but still it’s possible to share objects between different Interpreter Groups while they’re in the same JVM process.
+So, each note have their own dedicated session. (but still possible to shared objects via [ResourcePool](../../interpreter/spark.html#object-exchange))

 ## Isolated Mode